The Top 7 Outcome Measures and 3 Measurement Essentials

-For example, during Texas Children’s efforts to improve asthma care it discovered a high volume of chest X-rays being administered to asthma patients.
-Using its EDW to examine real-time X-ray data, it realized physicians were ordering chest X-rays for 65 percent of their asthma patients—evidence-based practice calls for X-rays in only 5 percent of cases.
-Texas Children’s IT team traced the problem to a faulty order set within the hospital’s EHR, and rewrote the order set to reflect the evidence-based best practice.
+For example, during Texas Children’s Hospital’s efforts to improve asthma care it discovered a high volume of chest X-rays being administered to asthma patients.
+Using its EDW to examine real-time X-ray data, it realized clinicians were ordering chest X-rays for 65 percent of their asthma patients—evidence-based practice calls for X-rays in only five percent of cases.
+Texas Children’s Hospital’s IT team traced the problem to a faulty order set within the hospital’s EHR, and rewrote the order set to reflect the evidence-based best practice.

 Process Measures Are Equally Important

-The following outcome and process measures illustrate how health systems improve outcomes by improving processes:
+The following outcome and process measures illustrate how health systems can improve outcomes by improving processes: